 Updated chairs on enrollment issues – transfer student enrollment up.

-Reported 4 year grad rate up to 24% is year.
+Reported 4-year grad rate up to 24% this year.
 It was 19% last year.

-Reported the deadline for spring application is today.
+Reported the deadline for spring application for transfer students is today.

 Reported there is a new process for grad check applications.
 It will now be university initiated and will be done by the registrar’s office.
-Students will no longer have to file a grad check since in the past they have seemed confused about when to do it.
+Students will no longer have to file a grad check since in the past they have seemed to be confused about when to do it.
 Dr. Beech said she would have printed instructions for the faculty who do advising by October.

-Dr. Beech reported that applications for fall 2021 will begin on October 1st and end in December.
-This semester will have a multifactor admission process, not SAT/ACC scores.
+Dr. Beech reported that applications for fall 2021 will begin on October 1st and end on December 4th.
+This semester will have a multifactor admission process, not SAT/ACT scores.
 This will be more GPA based.

 Announcements by Chairs

-Dr. Maynard reported that he has been busy familiarizing himself with the Computer Science & Engineering Department since he is now the interim chair.
-He is now ready to begin working as the interim chair.
+Dr. Maynard reported that he has been busy familiarizing himself with the Computer Science & Engineering School since he is now the interim director.
+He is now ready to begin working as the interim director.

 Dr. Maynard reported that the Geology Department is off to a great start for the semester.

 Dr. Cousins reported that this has been a very busy time for her.
-OSR is looking for a Goldwater fellowship committee representative from CNS and the HIPS panel is looking for a person to serve on their committee.
-She also reminded the chairs that the ISSUES-X learning community is open to all first and second year CNS faculty.
+OSR is looking for a Goldwater fellowship mentor from CNS and the HIPS panel is looking for a person from CNS to serve on their committee.
+She also reminded the chairs that the ISSUES-X new(er) faculty learning community is open to all first and second year CNS faculty.
 They meet once a month and would welcome new faculty.

 Dr. Cousins reported a great many chemistry majors applied late and now many students are in need of classes.